plugdata-team/plugdata/Resources/pddp/ELSE/sequencer.md

     description: gets element(s) from sequence
   - type: float
     description: sets index (from 1) and outputs it
-  - type: goto <f>
-    description: goes to a position index in the sequence (from 1)
-  - type: set <list>
-    description: set a new sequence
-  - type: clear
-    description: clears sequence
   2nd:
   - type: list
     description: sets a new sequence